LinkedIn comments and company events vs intent data: which approach gets replies?

 - Answers: Should I write at all?

 The best AI email sent at the wrong time is still ignored.
-Signal Intelligence tells you when the message will actually matter.
+Company events tell you when the message will actually matter.

 The Complete Picture

-Signal-based outreach doesn't sit alongside these approaches — it sequences what each one attempts into a single workflow.
-Detect the buying event first.
+Outreach from real buyer moments doesn't sit alongside these approaches — it sequences what each one attempts into a single workflow.
+Find the buying event first.
 Generate the personalized message second.
 Execute when timing is confirmed.
 That sequence is what Signado automates.

 Know when to act